Key Takeaways

 How do I make my passwords safe?

-What Encryption, Hashing, and Salting Are Not The Same
+What Encryption, Hashing, and Salting Are Not the Same

 A person who has your secret key will be the only one who can decrypt the encrypted password that you send them.
 End-to-end encryption is one of the best ways to send and store private data because of this.
 For people who use Proton Pass, this encryption happens immediately, making your passwords safer without you having to do anything.